virtualopensystems-kchappuis/arm-trusted-firmware/docs/porting-guide.md

 restore the saved state for this CPU to resume execution in the normal world and also provide secure runtime firmware services.

-The `affinity level` (first argument) and `state` (second argument) have a similar meaning as described in the previous operations.
+The `affinity level` (first argument) has a similar meaning as described in the previous operations.
 The generic code expects the platform to succeed.

 #### plat_pm_ops.validate_power_state()